 Because each area group can only select a few applicants for admission, they are usually very rigorous in their assessments of writing samples.
 Generally, a successful writing sample shows that the applicant can use recent (or fairly recent) critical essays in the field to support and refine his or her argument and shows that the applicant can persuasively advance an original thesis.

 Students may receive transfer credit for graduate courses taken at other accredited universities if the Director of Graduate Studies deems those courses appropriate to our program.

 MFA students and students entering the PhD program with a bachelor's degree may apply up to 10 hours of transfer credit towards their degrees; for students entering the PhD program with a master's degree, the maximum is 20 hours.
 PhD students may transfer credits only from PhD-granting universities.
-Students wishing to request transfer credit should complete the Request for Transfer of Graduate Credit form available in the Graduate School and the Graduate Studies Office.
+Admitted students wishing to request transfer credit should complete the Request for Transfer of Graduate Credit form available on the Graduate School's forms site, gradforms.osu.edu.
 In addition, all graduate students may transfer 10 hours of graduate work done at Ohio State as a non-degree graduate student.